15: Fixing Carbon Fixation

 (Much of this immediate section derives from the following reference: Natural carbon fixation.
 Sulamita Santos et al., Natural carbon fixation and advances in synthetic engineering for redesigning and creating new fixation pathways, Journal of Advanced Research, Volume 47, 2023, Pages 75-92, ISSN 2090-1232, https://doi.org/10.1016/j.jare.
 Creative Commons license

-There are six naturally occurring pathways that fix carbon.
+Six naturally occurring pathways fix carbon.
 These are illustrated in Figure \(\PageIndex{2}\) below.

 Figure \(\PageIndex{2}\): Natural carbon fixation.
 Sulamita Santos et al.,ibid.

-Panel (A) shows the CBB cycle which we discussed in great detail in Chapter 20.4.
-Here are the enzymes: ribulose-1,5-bisphosphate carboxylase/oxygenase, 3-phosphoglycerate kinase, glyceraldehyde-3-phosphate dehydrogenase, ribulose-phosphate epimerase.
+Panel (A) shows the CBB cycle, which we discussed in great detail in Chapter 20.4.
+The enzymes involved are ribulose-1,5-bisphosphate carboxylase/oxygenase, 3-phosphoglycerate kinase, glyceraldehyde-3-phosphate dehydrogenase, and ribulose-phosphate epimerase.

-Panel (B) shows the reverse (reductive)-TCA cycle which we discussed in Chapter 16.4 in the section on the α-ketoacid pathway - A primordial, prebiotic anabolic "TCA-like" pathway.
-The enzymes include ATP-citrate lyase, malate dehydrogenase, succinyl-CoA synthetase, ferredoxin (Fd)-dependent-2-oxoglutarate synthase, isocitrate dehydrogenase, PEP carboxylase.
+Panel (B) shows the reverse (reductive) TCA cycle, which we discussed in Chapter 16.4 in the section on the α-ketoacid pathway—a primordial, prebiotic anabolic "TCA-like" pathway.
+The enzymes include ATP-citrate lyase, malate dehydrogenase, succinyl-CoA synthetase, ferredoxin (Fd)- dependent 2-oxoglutarate synthase, isocitrate dehydrogenase, and PEP carboxylase.

-Panel (C) shows the Wood–Ljungdahl (or reductive Acetyl-CoA) cycle which we discussed in Chapter 30.1.
-At the top of the pathway are the acetogens Archaea and at the bottoms are the methanogens Archaea.
+Panel (C) shows the Wood–Ljungdahl (or reductive Acetyl-CoA) cycle, which we discussed in Chapter 30.1.
+At the top of the pathway are the acetogens Archaea, and at the bottom are the methanogens Archaea.
 The enzymes include MPT-methylene tetrahydromethopterin, MFR-methanofuran, THF, tetrahydrofolate.

 Panel (D) shows the 3-hydroxypropionate (3HP) cycle.
 The enzymes include acetyl-CoA carboxylase, propionyl-CoA carboxylase, methylmalonyl-CoA epimerase, succinyl-CoA:(S)-malate-CoA transferase, trifunctional (S)-malyl-CoA, -methylmalyl-CoA, mesaconyl-CoA transferase, mesaconyl-C4-CoA hydratase.